£1,500,000 Offers in Excess of

 Full property description

-The Old Rectory has been with one family for over 22 years and has been lovingly restored and sympathetically enhanced to an exceptional standard, affording a large family a modern lifestyle with excellent living space and communal areas.
-The reconfiguration of the main bedroom and recent addition of the stunning conservatory allows the layout to flow beautifully and complements the rest of the well-appointed accommodation.
+The Old Rectory has been with one family for over 23 years and has been lovingly restored and sympathetically enhanced to an exceptional standard, affording a large family of seven, a modern lifestyle with excellent living space and communal areas.

-The front door opens into an entrance lobby which in turn opens into a boot room with a stylish cloakroom.
+The front door opens into an entrance lobby which in turn opens into a boot room with a stylish and practical cloakroom.

 This leads into an extensive kitchen/breakfast room, with high quality Amtico flooring and bespoke units which integrate modern appliances and a Rangemaster stove.
 An Aga is nestled within the chimney breast underneath a detailed and decorative bressummer, whilst the counter tops and breakfast bar have been finished with rich Brazilian marbled granite.

 To the left of the kitchen/breakfast room there is a useful utility and TV room, whilst to the right (and connected to the kitchen) there is a magnificent, double-glazed conservatory currently used as a dining room, with French doors to the garden.

 From here, the conservatory leads one to a cosy sitting room, with original quarry tiled flooring and an exposed brick inglenook fireplace which encompasses a wood burning stove.
 To the first floor, the galleried landing leads to a well-appointed family bathroom, with panelling and exposed beams; and four beautiful bedrooms, each with their own personality, defined by rich Farrow & Ball decor.

 The dual aspect principal bedroom has been tailored to offer a luxury bathroom and a highly practical personal dressing room, with floor to ceiling open wardrobes, shelves and drawers.
+The views from the principal room are remarkable.

 OUTSIDE:

-The grounds have been thoughtfully landscaped, with beautifully planted formal gardens, a small fruit orchard, a vegetable garden, a wild meadow and enchanting woodland.
-A gentle stream runs through the grounds and leads to a beautiful pond which sits central to the garden and attracts an abundance of wildlife including rare birds, hedgehogs, frogs, fishes, moorhens and ducks.
+A gentle stream runs through the grounds and leads to a beautiful pond which sits central to the garden and attracts a huge about of wildlife including rare birds, hedgehogs, frogs, fishes, moorhens and ducks.
+One could just say that this garden delivers a magical abundance and ability to see and especially hear so many rare birds.

-There is a lovely seating area here which affords the most spectacular views.
 Adjacent to the house is a secluded sandstone patio, with ample space for outside entertaining, with a quirky outside toilet with thatched roof and shell walls.

 SITUATION:

-The Old Rectory is situated in a peaceful setting surrounded by beautiful farmland and some outstanding countryside.
-The peaceful and widespread hamlet of Luddenham is situated about two miles north of the bustling market town of Faversham.
 The hamlet is served by a good local primary school, and the Grade l Listed Church of St. Mary.

-The surrounding area has numerous footpaths and is ideal for those who enjoy rambling and the great outdoors.
 The creek side hamlet of Conyer (approx. three miles) has a good public house which serves hot food and there are an abundance of walks around the marina.
 Oare is within walking distance and also has a marina and two public houses, The Three Mariners and The Castle.
-Oare Marshes are an internationally important nature reserve and ideal for those who enjoy birdwatching as they play host to a variety of species of migrating birds.

-The nearby market town of Faversham has a wide range of high street shops and independent retailers which adorn its attractive high street and its bustling market square.
 The town also offers excellent leisure facilities with an indoor and outdoor swimming pool, a cinema, a large park and recreation ground, a museum and numerous pubs and restaurants.
 It has a good selection of primary schools and two secondary schools, one of which being the renowned Queen Elizabeth Grammar School.

 Faversham has a mainline railway station with a regular service to London Victoria, Cannon Street and Charing Cross and a high speed rail link to London St. Pancras.
 The nearby M2 motorway gives excellent and fast access to London and the Cathedral City of Canterbury.